Nuggets of Wisdom from the Senior Volunteers

 - "Auditing" a game: In many cases, you may sit and observe all or part of a game, as long as the room isn't already full and you are non-disruptive.
 It can give you a good idea of whether you'd like to play a particular game system and what that GM is like.
 You may even be asked to take part.

-- Besides the Open Gaming Room, there is the Board Gaming Room; some games are con events but some are "walk-ins welcome".
+- Besides the areas labeled Open Gaming, there is the Board Gaming Room; some games are con events but some are "walk-ins welcome".
 Look around for something that interests you and ask if you can play.

 - Don't get dehydrated: drink lots of water.
 Soft drinks, energy drinks, coffee, and beer are all liquid, but they do different things to your body chemistry.
 You need lots of water, especially in the dry air of a hotel.